ConyVidal/diary_preprocess_lite/README.md

 1. Save a copy of the raw transcripts as downloaded from TranscribeMe server in (regularly backed-up) local computer.
 These will not be touched again.
 2. Save a second copy of the transcripts in local computer, under study folder/data.
 These files will be edited as part of the spot-checking process described below, and will then be uploaded to the cluster.

-*Spot-check* multiple transcripts (~30) for each subject, distributed across the study period (i.e., not just the first 30, but sampling in the beginning, middle, and end of study) against the original audio files and assess general accuracy.
+**Spot-check** multiple transcripts (~20) for each subject, distributed across the study period (i.e., not just the first 20, but sampling in the beginning, middle, and end of study) against the original audio files and assess general accuracy.
 Mistakes to watch out for include:
 * False "hits": Includes wrong words/sentences without any inaudible/questionable/redacted marks
 * False "misses": Includes inaudible/questionable marks but you can actually tell what the participant is saying in the audio file
 * Timestamp errors: You might notice two sentences have the same timestamp (this is rare, and should be picked up in automated QC, so no need to look too closely)

-*Edit any discrepancies* noticed in those ~30 files, and keep record of these checks and edits in the transcript_QC.xls log (make a note under "General" tab to say you performed the checks, which files you checked, and then make more specific notes on what you edited under that subject’s tab).
+**Edit any discrepancies** noticed in those ~20 files, and keep record of these checks and edits in the transcript_QC.xls log (make a note under "General" tab to say you performed the checks, which files you checked, and then make more specific notes on what you edited under that subject’s tab).

 After completing the spot-checking / editing process above:
 1. **Upload all transcripts for the subject to PHOENIX**.
 These edited .txt files should be saved in `/ncf/cnl03/PHOENIX/PROTECTED/*study*/*subject*/phone/processed/audio/transcripts/transcript_data/`